 [by Dean Smith] Over the years, there have been many reports of people, who having died and come back to life, claiming they had seen a light or had an awareness they were still alive even though they had died.
 This always puzzled scientists since 20 to 30 seconds after the heart quits pumping blood, the brain stops functioning.
 So if a person’s heart has stopped how could they have any sense of consciousness.
 Researchers at the University of Southampton in England decided to study this phenomena further.
 In 2008, they analyzed 2,060 cases from 15 hospitals in England, Austria and the US of people who had cardiac arrest.

+Español: ¿Tenía Jesús barba?
 Our immediate response to the question posed by the title is YES!!!!
 However, a piece of a glass plate from the 4th century does a very unique thing — it portrays Jesus without a beard.
 The discovery is considered one of the earliest representations of Jesus.
 It was found by archaeologists in Andalusia, Spain.
 They were part of the FORVM MMX project digging at the site of a religious building in the ancient village of Castulo dated to around 350 AD.
 The glass plate probably held bread for the Eucharist.
 The image engraved on the glass was also different in other respects.
 The artist portray Jesus as having short curly hair and wearing a toga.
 Pictured beside Jesus are the apostles Peter and Paul, who are also beardless.
 All three have halos over their head.
 We have no idea if this rendering was based on even older images of Jesus, but obviously the people of this era accepted a beardless Jesus as realistic.
 Shroud of Turin What we do know is …